BrewDawg/Tiraggo.EF/README.md

 <B>Provide the name of your EDMX File</B>

-You will have to edit the T4 template and add the name of your EDMX file in both templates.
+You will have to edit the two T4 templates and add the name of your EDMX file in both templates.

 Like so:
 ```csharp